 1 9 9 2 (USA)

 One night while flying through a thunderstorm over New Haven, Connecticut, a 1300-year-old fire-breathing dragon is struck by lightning.
-He loses his balance and crash-lands in the backyard of the home of aspiring actor Brian Stevens (Jonathan Walker).
+He loses his balance and crash-lands in the backyard of the home of aspiring actor and single parent Brian Stevens (Jonathan Walker).

 Brian’s 13-year-old daughter Jessica (Rhea Silver-Smith) finds the four-foot-tall dragon – who calls himself Scorch (voiced by the puppet’s creator Ronn Lucas) – and convinces her recently divorced father to let her keep him.